SonnyMonroe/linkTree/README.md

 3. Customize links, colors, and styles as needed.

 4. Add your profile image and info.
+5. Swap out the links in `index.html` with the links to your socials.

-5. Deploy to GitHub Pages or host elsewhere.
+6. Deploy to GitHub Pages or host elsewhere.

 <hr>

 ## :building_construction: Future Improvements

-- Add dark mode support
+- Add dark mode support.
-- Allow importing links from external data source
+- Allow importing links from external data source.
-- Add animations and transitions
+- Add animations and transitions.
-- Package as a reusable component
+- Package as a reusable component.